CHIN (AM): Programming

-CHIN's lineup on 1540 AM consists primarily of Cantonese & Mandarin Chinese in the daytime and Brazilian Portuguese in the evening.
-It also airs Albanian, Bengali, Bosnian, Bulgarian, Croatian, Filipino, German, Hewbrew, Irish, Italian, Russian, Somali, Ukrainian and Yoruba programming on Saturdays and Sundays.
+Until 2024, CHIN's lineup on 1540 AM consists primarily of Cantonese & Mandarin Chinese in the daytime and Brazilian Portuguese in the evening.
+It also aired Albanian, Bengali, Bosnian, Bulgarian, Croatian, Filipino, German, Hebrew, Irish, Italian, Russian, Somali, Ukrainian and Yoruba programming on Saturdays and Sundays.

+In June 2024, CHIN AM's Chinese programming moved to its two FM sister stations and the AM station's schedule became almost entirely Italian, except on Sundays when from 8 am to 5 pm it airs Jewish, Irish/Scottish, Croatian, Bosnian, German, Filipino, Bengali, Yoruba, Portuguese, and Nepalese programming.
+On Sunday mornings the station aired a religious service from Timothy Eaton Memorial Church for many years.

-CHIN-FM-1 carries mostly South Asian programming, with some shows aimed at Italian, Jewish, Malayalam and Spanish-speaking listeners.
+CHIN-FM-1 carries mostly South Asian programming, with some shows aimed at Cantonese, Jewish, Malayalam and Spanish-speaking listeners.

 On February 10, 2016, CHIN stopped carrying "China Radio International" in late night hours and replaced it with dance music-formatted programming originating from internet broadcaster "DJFM Toronto".

+Sam Yuchtman was the first producer hired by CHIN in 1966, and hosted The Jewish Hour until he retired in 1976.
+His daughter, Zelda Young, took over the program and continued as host of the show, later called The Zelda Young Show, until her death in 2023.
+The Jewish program is now hosted by Martin Abeles and airs on CHIN-FM-1 91.9 on Sunday mornings for two hours and a daily hour-long show weekday mornings.

+Application for AM frequency change

+On June 27, 2025, Radio 1540 Limited submitted an application to change CHIN's AM frequency from 1540 kHz to 900 kHz.
+The AM 900 kHz frequency was previously used by CHML in nearby Hamilton, Ontario until the station shutdown in 2024.